Check out my custom vibration dampener

 Helpful Tip

-Although durability may not always be the strong suit for many lightweight tennis shoes, if you go with an affordable pair that costs less, you may be able to justify purchasing shoes more regularly.In some cases, you’ll be able to purchase two inexpensive shoes that are lighter in weight for less than the cost of a premium offering.
+Although durability may not always be the strong suit for many lightweight models, if you go with an affordable pair that costs less, you may be able to justify purchasing shoes more regularly.In some cases, you’ll be able to purchase two inexpensive shoes that are lighter in weight for less than the cost of a premium offering.

 Stability